 The lead enforcement authority1 is empowered to issue warning orders to persons in respect of whom it is minded to make prohibition orders2.
 The lead enforcement authority may give a person a warning order3 where it is satisfied that, in the course of estate agency work4 he has done any of the following5:

 (1) committed a specified offence under the Estate Agents Act 19796;

 (3) failed to comply with the specified statutory obligations relating to dealings with clients and clients' money8;

-(4) acted in relation to residential property9 in breach of the duty10 to be a
+(4) acted in relation to residential property9 in breach of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL

 0330 161 1234